Two people sit at the edge of a wide body of water with mountains in the distance, enjoying the scenic views in Nelson, South Island.

 Conservation Leaders

-Conservation Leaders is a four-year project to develop Conservation Action Planning (CAP) capability in Aotearoa New Zealand and help address the current capability gap in strategy and planning.
+Conservation Leaders is a project to develop Conservation Action Planning (CAP) capability in Aotearoa New Zealand and help address the current capability gap in strategy and planning.
 We aim to train conservation leaders across the country in the use of Conservation Standards (CS), also known as the Conservation by Design (CbD) and Healthy Country Planning (HCP) approach, as well as support them to become qualified Conservation Coaches.
-Over the next couple of years, TNC aims to train around 180 New Zealand conservation leaders.

 This training is designed to equip participants from conservation groups and leaders with the tools to deliver landscape-scale projects that achieve impacts at a level that benefits whole ecosystems and empowers others to lead similar projects.
-Almost 30 participants from various organizations around the country attended the training, mostly from iwi-led community projects.
+Almost 100 participants from various organizations around the country have attended the training, mostly from iwi-led and community projects.

 Quote: 2022 Training Participant